 I believe they are.
 It’s easier to ask for favours from people and colleagues if you ask politely and smile.
 Remember to flash those shiny whites, and pass along the good vibes.
 You are less likely to get rejected when smiling and laughing..
 Unless you are laughing at them.

 Smiling helps reduce stress and diffuses tension.
 Smiling can really help support people working together.

 More people prefer working with happy and positive people than negative and grumpy people.
 I would rather approach somebody smiling than not smiling.
 Interaction with others is easier and more enjoyable when smiles and laughs are shared.
 Smiling is contagious.

 Randomly smile at someone and they will more than likely smile back.
 Smiling make other people feel great, which is why I believe that everybody should smile.
 Who wouldn’t like to be a more appealing and attractive person to be around.

 Should I Smile during zoom meetings?

 Yes, adding humour and smiling can go a long way when working with people and speaking with potential clients over zoom, or any video call platform for that matter.
 Smiling can make you stand apart from everybody else.
 Smiling indicates you are confident and have the ability to cope well in stressful situations and under pressure.

-Communication is key when working remotely.
-You can be amazing at what you do, in fact you may be the best in the industry.
+Communication is key when working remotely, and especially from a country abroad with a different time zone such as Thailand, Mexico or Portugal.
+You can be amazing at what you do, in fact, you may be the best in the industry.
 But, If you don’t smile, you may not be liked – resulting in not getting the job you want.

 Selling yourself well, is half of the battle.
 This can be achieved by smiling.
 Albert Mehrabian was a professor of Psychology at the University of California.
 His research found that human communication accounts for “7% spoken words, 38% voice, and 55% body language.”